Colonial Hall and Masonic Lodge No. 30

 Today, Anoka County is a thriving community with a diverse economy that includes manufacturing, healthcare, education, and retail sectors.
 It is known for its natural beauty, recreational opportunities, and vibrant arts and cultural scene.
 The county continues to evolve and adapt, while preserving its historical roots, making it a desirable place to live, work, and visit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Anoka County, Minnesota.
+This timeline provides a condensed summary of the historical journey of Anoka County, Minnesota.

 • 1847 - Anoka County is established by the Minnesota Territorial Legislature.